 Many of those players would then be poached by the giants of Italian football, at that time the great financial force in Europe.
 Jugovic went on to play for Sampdoria, Juventus, Lazio and Inter Milan.
 Mihajlovic went to Roma and then subsequently to Sampdoria, Lazio and Inter Milan.
 Savicevic went to Milan and became part of their fantastic side of the 1990s.
 Pancev went to Inter Milan, although it didn't quite work out for him.
 And Real Madrid came knocking for Prosinecki.

-So, just over 25 years on, and Arsenal face Red Star Belgrade in a European tie, both hoping that the betting odds of them getting through to the final and joining the list of Europe League winners will shorten as they get through each round.
+So, just over 25 years on, and Arsenal face Red Star Belgrade in a European tie, both hoping that the betting odds of them getting through to the final and joining the list of Europa League winners will shorten as they get through each round.

 The fans of Red Star are still as fanatical as ever, and they'll still be hoping for a great run in the competition, but something has changed.
 Will we really ever see the likes of Red Star Belgrade even reaching a Champions League final again, let alone winning it ?